tkurz/lido/Readme.md

 }
 ```

 Create an LDPathMapper with a Class that implements DataClient.
-In this case, we want to get the organizations (that also includes all the Employee objects, as you can see).
+E.g. we want to get the organizations (that also includes all the Employee objects, as you can see).
 You have several access methods like ```findAll```, ```findPage(size,number)```, ```findOne(uri)``` and ```findSome(list:uri))```.
 ```
     //create mapper for organizations